 Plan to Achieve Self-Support

-PASS is basically a savings program which allows you to work with a supervisor, social worker, or other professional to develop a financial plan to help you achieve your work-related goals and eventually earn your way out of your disability program.
+PASS is basically a savings program that allows you to work with a supervisor, social worker, or other professional to develop a financial plan to help you achieve your work-related goals and eventually earn your way out of your disability program.

 There are also designated PASS specialists hired by Social Security to double-check proposed plans and work with you to make sure that they are achievable and acceptable.